EivindArvesen/prm/README.md

 ## What?
 This program basically lets you CRUD projects.
 Upon activation, each projects runs its associated start-script; on deactivation, it runs the project stop-script.

-These bash-scripts can be used for e.g. changing directories, setting environment variables, cleanup, etc.
+These bash-scripts can be used for things like changing directories, setting environment variables, cleanup, etc.

 ### Example
 One of my project start-script might for instance look something like this: